 - occasional fever

-Breathing exercises may help improve lung function in long haulers.
-They may also help to reduce ongoing stress and anxiety caused by COVID symptoms.
+Breathing exercises may help improve the symptoms of long COVID.
+They may also help reduce ongoing stress and anxiety caused by COVID-19 symptoms.

 Yawn to a Smile

 This breathing exercise opens up the muscles in the chest, which allows the diaphragm to fully expand.
 It also strengthens the arms and shoulder muscles.

 Here’s how to do it:

 - Stretch your arms up to shoulder height.
 You should feel the muscles in your back stretching.

 - While your arms are at shoulder height, open your mouth wide, as if you were yawning.